l0ve2cr3ate/css-for-js/README.md

 # Sole&Ankle — Module 4 workshop

-In this workshop, the goal is to finish building an e-commerce store!
+In this workshop, the goal is to finish building an e-commerce store! <br>

 To start the project: <br>
 `cd sole-and-ankle` <br>